Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Methods

 \subsubsection{Focus}

 This metric is based on the observation~\cite{de2013sharpness} for natural images that certain frequency components in the Fourier domain are maximized when optimal image sharpness is achieved.
-We implement this for ultrasound imaging as the focus metric
+We implement this for US imaging as

 where $f_x$ and $f_z$ are the spatial frequencies selected within a band $F$ that contain frequency magnitudes between $f_1$ and $f_2$, \ie satisfying the criterion $f_1 \leq \sqrt{f_x^2 + f_z^2} \leq f_2$ which represents a ring in the Fourier domain.